iPlexor/Hello-GitHub/README.md

 ﻿# Hello World

-I can't publicly share on GitHub 99.999% of the code I've ever worked.
+I can't publicly share 99.999% of the code I've ever worked on.
 So here's a _simple_ Hello World program in C# to show you how _never_ to write code.

 Realistically, this is a MarkDown project about problem solving with some snippets of C#.
 It also exposes how bloody silly and frustrating coding can be.